SEPPIC

-SEPPIC designs and supplies specialty chemical products for health and wellbeing.
+Seppic is a French chemical company that designs and supplies specialty products for health and wellbeing.
 The company is based in France, with distributors and production sites around the world.
 It has four main areas of business: personal care, pharmaceuticals and nutrition, vaccine adjuvants and injectables, and industrial specialties.

-SEPPIC has been part of the Air Liquide group since 1986.
+Seppic has been part of the Air Liquide group since 1986.
 Its research has led to innovations in medical treatments, such as the creation of CimaVax, the first therapeutic vaccine to treat lung cancer.

 History

 In 1943, French chemist André Bondouy founded SEPPIC (Société d’exploitation pour les produits de l’industrie chimique).
 Between 1946 and 1972, the company expanded, becoming the distributor for several other chemical manufacturers.

 In 1972, under the leadership of Jean Martineau (then president of the Paris Chamber of Commerce), the company purchased Société des Produits Chimiques de la Montagne Noire in Castres, France.
 It created the MONTANE and Montanox product lines of emulsifiers, designed for the cosmetics, pharmaceutical and industrial markets.

 In 1986, Seppic become a wholly owned subsidiary of Air Liquide as part of its healthcare business.
 In 1989, the company established its first American subsidiary in Fairfield, New Jersey.

 In 2013, after the 2011 divestiture of a significant portion of its Industrial additives business, SEPPIC acquired BiotechMarine, a company specialized in Marine based cosmetic ingredients including plant stem cells.

 In 2017, Seppic finalized the acquisition of Serdex, a specialist of botanical active ingredients for skin treatment.